VeriFIT/mata/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-description: Request a new feature for this project.
+about: Request a new feature for this project.
 title: "[FR]: "
 type: feature
 labels: ""